why AstraZeneca PLC [AZN] is a Good Choice for Investors After New Price Target of $63.60

-AstraZeneca PLC [NASDAQ: AZN] price plunged by -0.14 percent to reach at -$0.08.
+AstraZeneca PLC [NASDAQ: AZN] surged by $0.27 during the normal trading session on Monday and reaching a high of $58.92 during the day while it closed the day at $58.75.
 The company report on August 9, 2021 that ENHERTU® (fam-trastuzumab deruxtecan-nxki) significantly improved progression-free survival in DESTINY-Breast03 head-to-head trial vs. trastuzumab emtansine (T-DM1) in patients with HER2.

 IDMC recommended unblinding based on primary efficacy endpoint demonstrating superiority; results also indicate strong trend toward improved overall survival.